Emancipation of the British West Indies: Policy and conditions

-The Slavery Abolition Act established a system of indentured servitude or "apprenticeship" that required freed slaves to continue to work for their former owners as apprentices.
-The gradual emancipation measure was implemented to ease the transition from slavery to freedom for slaves and former masters but it was in large part a result of concerns about emancipation's effect on West Indian sugar production.
+The Slavery Abolition Act 1833 established a system of indentured servitude or "apprenticeship" that required formerly enslaved people to continue to work for their former owners as apprentices.
+The gradual emancipation measure was implemented to ease the transition from slavery to freedom for enslaved people and former slave masters but it was in large part a result of concerns about emancipation's effect on West Indian sugar production.
 As stipulated in the emancipation act, field hands were apprenticed for a period of six years, household labourers were to work for four, and children under the age of six were immediately freed.
 All apprentices' names were to be placed on a registry that served as documentation of their required service.

 Apprentices were required to work no more than 45 hours per week without compensation and were paid for any additional labour.
-Policy makers reasoned that the opportunity for some paid labour would teach slaves how to be industrious.
-In return for unpaid labour, ex-slaves received food, housing, clothing and medical treatment from their employers though the Act did not specify precise quantities.
+Policy makers reasoned that the opportunity for some paid labour would teach enslaved people how to be industrious.
+In return for unpaid labour, formerly enslaved people received food, housing, clothing and medical treatment from their employers though the Act did not specify precise quantities.
 Apprentices were prohibited from working on Sundays.
 If financially able to pay the remaining years of their service, an apprentice could purchase his or her own freedom.